archbyte/install/README.md

-## Use this guide at your own risk.
+## Use this guide only if you know what the scripts do.

 **Boot into the arch install media and run the following commands.**